SSoelvsten/adiar/docs/core.md

 ```

 For which the operators `<` , `>`, `==`, and `!=` have been defined to reflect
 an increasiing ordering on the label.
-The `!` operator also is provided to
+The `!` operator negates the value in the
-negate the value in the assignment.
+assignment.

 - `assignment_t create_assignment(label_t label, bool value)`